ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## CDDL, CBOR and JSON

-This document defines Concise Binary Object Representation (CBOR) {{RFC8949}} and Javascript Object Notation (JSON) JSON {{RFC7159}} encoding for an EAT.
+This document defines Concise Binary Object Representation (CBOR) {{RFC8949}} and Javascript Object Notation (JSON) {{RFC7159}} encoding for an EAT.
 All claims in an EAT MUST use the same encoding except where explicitly allowed.
 It is explicitly allowed for a nested token to be of a different encoding.
-Some claims expliclity contain objects and messages that may use a different encoding than the enclosing EAT.
+Some claims explicitly contain objects and messages that may use a different encoding than the enclosing EAT.

 This specification uses Concise Data Definition Language (CDDL) {{RFC8610}} for all definitions.
 The implementor interprets the CDDL to come to either the CBOR or JSON encoding.